Faithwalk Aussies and Miniature American Shepherds

 Some basics I do is usually feeding raw food separately from dry food.
 Raw digests far easier and faster so is best fed separately.
 For me, feeding raw in the mornings works better.
 I do still feed some dry food in the evening, and add the supplements to that.
 You can feed a totally raw diet though.

 Almost all my raw food comes from MY PET CARNIVORE now, but I used to buy from the grocery or butcher.
+So I am leaving this list up for those who need to have do it yourself diets.
 Some of the specific cuts and meats include:

-Chicken - necks, breasts with bone balanced by adding bone dust,gizzards, liver, hearts, whole ground with bone in
+Chicken - necks, breasts with bone balanced by adding bone dust,gizzards, liver, hearts, whole ground with meat, bone, organ, etc

-Turkey - necks, gizzards, liver and heart, whole ground with bone in
+Turkey - necks, gizzards, liver and heart, whole ground with meat, bone, organ

 Beef - heart, liver, tongue, stew beef or roast, ground with bone in, beef tripe which is an excellent item to feed